FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Maps.md

 What are Cognitive-Affective Maps?
 ------------

-Cognitive-Affective Maps (CAMs) can be considered as a specific form of mind maps.
+Cognitive-Affective Maps (CAMs) are a quantitative and qualitative research method and first became popular through Thagard in 2010[@thagard_empathica_2010].
+CAMs can be considered as a specific form of mind maps.
 The different elements of a CAM are concepts (also called nodes), which are linked by connections (also called edges).
 Concepts incorporate so-called affective valences by representing whether a person associates positive, negative, neutral or ambivalent emotions with a drawn concept.
 Furthermore, it is possible to specify the connections in different strengths in two different forms: Solid lines stand for supporting connections  and dashed lines stand for inhibitory connections.
+For more information see the homepage of Paul Thaggard who introduced CAMs, <a href="https://paulthagard.com/links/cognitive-affective-maps/" target="_blank">https://paulthagard.com/links/cognitive-affective-maps/</a>

-Additionally CAMs contain directional arrows, which represent a directional effect.
+Additionally CAMs might contain directional arrows, which represent a directional effect.
 Thus, CAMs represent a weighted directional network with a simple graph structure and can be analyzed by means of network analysis in addition to more common quantitative as well as qualitative analyses.
-The different elements of a CAM are concepts (also called nodes), which are linked by connectors (also called edges):
+Possible elements of a CAM:

 <img src="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/CAM_legend.JPG" alt="CAM Legend missing" style="height:300px;" class="centerImg">

-Cognitive-Affective Maps (CAMs) are a quantitative and qualitative research method and first became popular through Thagard in 2010[@thagard_empathica_2010].
-For more information see the homepage of Paul Thaggard who introduced CAMs, <a href="https://paulthagard.com/links/cognitive-affective-maps/" target="_blank">https://paulthagard.com/links/cognitive-affective-maps/</a>.
+ For more information see the homepage of Paul Thaggard who introduced CAMs.

 Using CAMs it is possible to identify, visually represent and analyze existing belief structures or any kind of declarative knowledge.
 Using our developed software [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) participants can draw within online (or offline) studies their own CAM and the resulting data can be preprocessed and analyzed by the developed [CAM-App](CAM-App.md).

 In the following example CAM, participants compared cars and public transport[@sendtner_kostbare_2021] (click on CAM to enlarge it in new tab - can take few seconds):